FlorentinaMargarita/HabitTracker/README.md

 **Models**

 In Django models are Python classes which inherit from Django models.
-And allow us to create classes that represent database tables.
+They allow us to create classes that represent database tables.

 *Migrations*